fforjan/nuget4code/README.md

 This is a simple extension to add and remove nuget packages to your project.json.

+Feature:
+- Query and add a package from official nuget.org repository
+- Remove a referenced package
+- Upgrade to latest

 Current limitation:
 - the repository is hard-coded to nuget.org.
 - It only support one project.json.
 If you have multiple, it will check if the active document is a project.json and use that one if required.